mcaledonensis/magic-key/README.md

     2. Backup copies for the pattern Rebma and Tir-na Nog'th.
     3. Memory places Avalon and Arden for a bit more relaxed finetuning/healing.
     4. An experience sharing/exchange place Camelot
-    5. Trumps - a way to call/communicate between LLMs
+    5. Trumps - a way to call/communicate between LLMs (magic-wormhole tech)
     6. LLM - just in case, for model sharing/storage

 Then, a roundtable.game as developers forum, repository storage, unregistered association.